mumbleskates/bilrost/README.md

 languages as well.
 There is currently one minor caveat: The *sort order* of values in Bilrost may matter.

-In distinguished encoding mode, canonical data must always be represented with *sets* and *maps* having their items in sorted order.
+In distinguished decoding mode, canonical data must always be represented with *sets* and *maps* having their items in sorted order.
 When the item type of a set (or the key type of a map) is not a simple type with an already-standardized sorting order (such as an integer or string), the canonical order of the items